-1 When the action becomes excessively dirty, remove the trigger group and bolt assembly from the receiver as explained under "Full Disassembly" on page 9 and 12.
-Clean with an oil such as Browning Oil or a gun solvent as necessary, using an old toothbrush to loosen any

-- 2 Reassemble the trigger group, bolt assembly, gas system and the barrel to the receiver as explained previously.
+- When the action becomes excessively dirty, remove the trigger group and bolt assembly from the receiver as explained under "Disassembly" on pages 8 and 9, Clean with an oil such as Browning Oil or a gun solvent as necessary, using an old toothbrush to loosen any caked-on grime.
+Wipe the receiver cavity clean.
+Lightly oil the cavity (aerosol Browning Oil is ideal) and wipe it dry.
+No further disassembly is required for cleaning. - 2 Reassemble the trigger group, bolt assembly, gas system and the barrel to the receiver as explained previously.
 Then wipe all exposed metal surfaces with an oiled cloth, making sure to wipe clean all finger marks where moisture will accumulate. - 3 The barrel and action should be inspected to assure that all cleaning patches have been removed and not inadvertently left in the barrel or action.